-Egg is a great dietary source of vitamin D. An egg contains 49.5 IU (1.24 mcg) of vitamin D, or 7% of the recommended daily intake.
+Egg is a great dietary source of vitamin D. An egg contains 49.5 IU (1.24 mcg) of vitamin D, or more than 8% of the recommended daily intake.

 Health benefits of vitamin D